Medical Reviewer

 Effects of Sleeping Pill Abuse

 The misuse of sleeping pills can have profound effects on physical health, resulting in a range of symptoms and complications.
-Prolonged and excessive use of sleeping pills may lead to respiratory issues such as shallow breathing, chest discomfort, and respiratory distress, particularly when combined with other central nervous system depressants.[8]
+Prolonged and excessive use of sleeping pills may lead to respiratory issues such as shallow breathing, chest discomfort, and respiratory depression, particularly when combined with other central nervous system depressants.[8]

 Additionally, neurological damage is a potential consequence of sleeping pill abuse, often presenting as impaired coordination, memory problems, and cognitive dysfunction.[9]
 Gastrointestinal disturbances, including nausea, vomiting, and abdominal discomfort, are common among individuals misusing sleeping medications, alongside frequent headaches and dizziness.